 or Henri Poincaré

-'s "no medium betwixt chance and an absolute necessity."
+that there is "no medium betwixt chance and an absolute necessity."
 But today we can see the two-stage model

-of human freedom is in many ways the "halfway house" that Eddington could not see, combining limited forms of indeterminism and determinism, as well as David Hume's "medium" combining chance and necessity in a temporal sequence
+of human freedom as in many ways that "halfway house" Eddington could not see, combining limited forms of indeterminism and determinism, as well as David Hume's "medium" combining chance and necessity in a temporal sequence

 Eddington succumbed to the standard logical argument against free will